Frequently Asked Questions

 Who is eligible to participate in benefits?

 Full-time employees may participate in the State Health Plan, optional benefits, and any of the supplemental retirement plans.
 Full-time employees also earn leave.
-Part-time employees may participate in a 403(b) plan but do not have access to other employee benefits.

 How can I drop or add dependents to my insurance, or cancel my insurance?

 Changes made to your insurance must be done during open enrollment or within 30 days of a qualifying event.
 Examples of a qualifying event include marriage, divorce, loss or gain of other coverage, birth, and death.
 Open enrollment occurs in the fall and will be widely advertised on campus.
 Contact the HR Office at firstname.lastname@example.org